Natural Ways to Boost Testosterone

 You can correct a magnesium and zinc deficiency through your diet by adding foods such as dark leafy greens, whole grains, pumpkin seeds, and flax seeds.

 Creatine can also increase testosterone levels.
 A 2006 study showed that college football players had higher testosterone levels after 10 weeks of creatine supplementation.
-You can find creatine naturally in beef, tuna, and salmon.
+Creatine is easy to supplement with and you can find small amounts of creatine naturally in beef, tuna, and salmon.

 Review Your Medications